 The results are saved on the computer as an xml file in the same directory as the input mass file.
-This file can at any point be recalled (click the bottom at the bottom of the display.
+This file can at any point be recalled (click the bottom

+You can get a coverage map of your hit by pressing the Sequence button at the bottom of the display.
 This opens a sequence window containing the selected protein with the coverage displayed as underlined residues (see chapter 3.4).
-From this a window containing an interactive coverage map (see chapter 9.7) opens.
+From this a window containing an interactive coverage map (see chapter 10.7) opens.